End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Results and Analysis

 \subsection{Human Evaluation}

 There is still a gap between the evaluation results of automatic metrics and the real E2E performance of TOD systems.
 Therefore, we conduct human evaluation to more adequately test our system's E2E performance.
 In particular, we test the performance of \ourmodel-PLM which achieves the best combined score in the automatic E2E evaluation, compared with the strongest E2E baseline AuGPT and its combination with HKS.
-We also compare the above models with our non-pretrained system implementation \ourmodel-S2S (Single) and our prior work HyKnow (Single), to further investigate the effectiveness of model pretraining in E2E TOD modeling.
+We also compare the above models with our non-pretrained system implementation \ourmodel-S2S (Single), to further investigate the effectiveness of model pretraining in E2E TOD modeling.

 We conduct human evaluation separately on the two types (original and newly inserted) of dialog turns.
-Specifically, we sample fifty dialog turns of each type and ask the judges to evaluate each turn's system response on three aspects. \textbf{Coherence (Cohe.)} measures how well the response is coherent with the dialog context. \textbf{Informativeness (Info.)} measures how well the response can provide sufficient information that meets the user requests. \textbf{Correctness (Corr.)} measures how well the information in response is consistent with the ground truth knowledge, i.e. relevant entities' attributes and documents.
-All the three aspects are scored on a Liker scale of 1-3, which denotes \textit{bad}, \textit{so-so} and \textit{good}.
-Table \ref{table8} shows our human evaluation results.
+Specifically, we first sample fifty dialog turns of each type, combined with their dialog context in previous turns.
+Based on our sampled dialog segments, we then design an online questionnaire and hire English native speakers to finish it.
+The questionnaire contains three types of tasks, which instruct the participants to evaluate the generated response on three aspects: \begin{itemize} \item \textbf{Coherence (Cohe.)}: Participants are asked to judge whether the generated response is coherent with the given dialog context, by scoring on a Liker scale of 1 (not coherent), 2 (roughly coherent), and 3 (coherent). \item \textbf{Informativeness (Info.)}: Participants are asked to judge whether the generated response contains information requested by the user in the given dialog context, by scoring on a Liker scale of 1 (lack of information), 2 (barely enough information), and 3 (sufficient information).
+Ground truth response is given as a reference contrast, which is supposed to contain sufficient information. \item \textbf{Correctness (Corr.)}: Participants are asked to judge whether the information in generated response is consistent with the given ground truth knowledge (relevant database entries or documents), by scoring on a Liker scale of 1 (not consistent), 2 (partly consistent), and 3 (totally consistent). \end{itemize} Table \ref{table9} shows our human evaluation results.

-We find that \ourmodel-PLM, AuGPT and AuGPT + HKS significantly outperform \ourmodel-S2S (Single) and HyKnow (Single) in both original and newly inserted dialog turns, especially in terms of informativeness and correctness.
+We find that \ourmodel-PLM, AuGPT and AuGPT + HKS significantly outperform \ourmodel-S2S (Single) in both original and newly inserted dialog turns, especially in terms of informativeness and correctness.
 This indicates that large-scale model pretraining has great benefits in promoting the response quality in E2E TOD modeling, although pretrained LM does not bring higher scores of language quality (i.e. BLEU, METEOR and ROUGE-L) in automatic E2E evaluation (Table \ref{table1}).